 And Meyer collected and sent home thousands of seeds and scions from different peaches he found.
 One was called the northern wild peach (Prunus davidiana) and it was found to need less water and be resistant to a pest that lives in the soil called root-knot nematodes.
 Some of the seedlings of Meyer’s collected northern wild peaches were grown by John Weinberger of the USDA.
 One of Weinberger’s seedlings was eventually released as the Nemaguard peach in 1961, and it is still one of the most common rootstocks used for many kinds of stone fruit, including my own Snow Queen nectarine tree.

 If you look around your yard, you’ll also probably find plants that can be traced back to those Meyer worked so hard to find and send here.
-There are many more than the Meyer lemon.
+There are many more beyond the Meyer lemon.

 From Cunningham’s biography: “British authors have said that [Frank Meyer’s] name should be a household word in America and that American farmers should celebrate an annual Meyer festival in grateful remembrance of his work in Asia.
 Yet few Americans are aware of their debt to the man . . .”